ben-sanati/HackAI-22/README.md

 ## Aims

-The aim of this hackathon was to process data about organized events and online flight query volumes to determine the events that lead to a spike in flight requirements.
-This would be used to inform airlines about when flights could be scheduled optimally.
+The aim of this hackathon was to process data about organized events and online flight query volumes to determine the events that led to an increase in flight requirements.
+This would inform airlines about when flights could be scheduled optimally.

 An overview of our teams solution to the problem is given in the [presentation](./HackAI.pptx), with a slightly more detailed overview given below.